radoibogdan/sql-postgresql-0-to-mastery/EXAMPLES.md

 join departments d using (dept_no);
 ```

-#### ORDER BY
+#### ORDER BY in window function
+- `ORDER BY` acts strangely in a window function, in the changes the frame of the window function
+- When using `COUNT` it counts everything before and the current frame
-Count applied makes the col count the rows cumulative of the partition before + current
+- In the example below we get a cumulative `COUNT` of the partition before + current partition
 ```sql
 select
     emp_no,